Joe Biden and G7 press Russia's Vladimir Putin over Alexei Navalny arrest | DW | 26.01.2021

 The Biden administration has called on Putin to immediately release Navalny along with the protesters.

-Biden's comments came as the foreign ministers from the G7 group of nations, which includes the US and Germany, condemned Navalny's arrest as "politically motivated."
+Biden's comments came as the foreign ministers from the G7 group of nations, which includes the US and Germany, condemned Navalny's arrest as "politically motivated," while calling on Russia to "adhere to national and international obligations" and release protesters who were "detained arbitrarily."

 -